lgtmbro/ikhokha-test-customer-comments/README.md

 ---
 ### Introduction

-At iKhokha, we love receiving feedback from our customers - especially when it's positive :) We would like to analyze our customer online reviews and comments and have asked the new graduate to write a Java Application that will run through all the comments and create a report with totals that will be used for business intelligence and marketing.
+At iKhokha, we love receiving feedback from our customers - especially when it's positive :) We would like to analyze our customer online reviews and comments and the new graduate was tasked to write a Java Application that will run through all the comments and create a report with totals to be used for business intelligence and marketing.

 We currently have three metrics that we keep track of: